Descent098/tech/src/content/blog/good-frameworks.md

 ---
 title: Good Frameworks In Frontend
 subtitle: Is it possible?
 What does it take
-description: Is it possible?
-What does it take
+description: What does the frontend landscape look like at the end of 2025, and what choices do I make
 pubDate: 2025-12-01
 heroImage: /tech/blog/good-frameworks.jpg
 tags: